laike9m/PyPunchP2P/README.md

 PyPunchP2P
 ==========

 Python p2p chat client/server with built-in NAT traversal (UDP hole punching).
+I've write [an article][4] about the detailed implementation (in Chinese).

 Based on
 [koenbollen's gist][1]